Introduction

 How do I use Media Hopper Replay?

-Training and guidance to help academic and support colleagues prepare to use lecture recording, by refreshing their presentation materials and considering use of open educational resources (OERs) and copyrighted media, is available.
-Comprehensive training and resources on how to use the new service are available.
+Comprehensive training and guidance are available to help academic and support colleagues record their lectures, refresh their presentation materials and consider the use of open educational resources (OERs) and copyrighted media.

 Find out how to record and publish lectures